The-Balance-FFXIV/balance-static/content/jobs/melee/viper/skills-overview.md

 |   ![](https://cdn.discordapp.com/emojis/1248314814141304975.webp?size=160&quality=lossless)   | Jagged Maw       | Weaponskill | 2.50s/2.12s         | Combo action that can be used after either Hunter's Bite or Swiftskin's Bite.<br>Deals a 200 potency attack to all nearby enemies.<br>Potency is increased to 250 under the effect of Grimhunter's Venom.<br>Grants Grimskin's Venom.<br>Increases the Serpent Offering gauge by 10.  |
 |   ![](https://cdn.discordapp.com/emojis/1248314837117702144.webp?size=160&quality=lossless)   | Last Lash        | Ability     | 1.00s               | Can only be executed after Jagged Maw or Bloodied Maw.<br>Delivers an attack with a potency of 150 to all nearby enemies.                                                                                                                                                             |

-# 2. Doubleblade Abilities (also known as Twinblade Abilities)
+# 2. Doubleblade Actions (also known as Twinblade Actions)
 ## 2.1 Single Target
 | Icon | Name             | Type        | Recast/Haste Recast | Description                                                                                                                                                                                                                                                                                                               |
 |------|------------------|-------------|---------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|